Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

 When setting variable values, it's important to keep this order of precedence in mind to avoid unexpected behavior.

+*Please note that naming the variables definition file as `variables.tf` is just a convention, same as for `main.tf`.*

 ## Generate execution plan
 via